 But before we get into more of the amazing things we can do with layers, there's one special type of layer we need to look at, and that's the Background layer.
-The reason we need to learn about it is because there's a few things we can do with normal layers that we can't do with the Background layer, and if we're not aware of them ahead of time, they can easily lead to confusion and frustration.Get the PDF version of this tutorial!
+The reason we need to learn about it is because there's a few things we can do with normal layers that we can't do with the Background layer, and if we're not aware of them ahead of time, they can easily lead to confusion and frustration.Download our tutorials as print-ready PDFs!

 Here's an image of a photo frame that I've just opened in Photoshop.
 The image is available from the Fotolia image library:

 Whenever we open a new image in Photoshop, it opens inside its own document and Photoshop places the image on its own layer named Background, as we can see by looking in my Layers panel.
 Notice that the word Background is written in italics, which is Photoshop's way of telling us there's something special about this particular layer:

 Photoshop names this layer Background for the simple reason that it serves as the background for our document.
 Any additional layers we add to the document will appear above the Background layer.
 Since its whole purpose is to serve as a background, there's a few things Photoshop won't allow us to do with it.
 Let's take a quick look at these few simple rules we need to remember.
 Then, at the end of the tutorial, we'll learn an easy way to get around every single one of them!

 Rule 1: We Can't Move The Contents Of A Background Layer

 One of the things we can't do with a Background layer is move its contents.
 Normally, to move the contents of a layer, we grab the Move Tool from the top of the Tools panel: